Viterbo Lazio, Italy Travel Guide

 A polite "Buongiorno" or "Buonasera" upon entering a shop or restaurant is appreciated.
 Use "Arrivederci" when leaving.

 Smart casual attire is generally appropriate for most settings.
-For churches and religious sites, ensure your shoulders and knees are covered.
+For visiting churches and religious sites, ensure your shoulders and knees are covered.

 Tipping is not obligatory but is appreciated for good service.
 Always ask for Il conto (the bill) when ready.